-Dr. Matthew Haislip joined the faculty of Mississippi State University as Instructor of Horn in 2016.
-In this full-time position, he teaches applied horn, music theory, ear training, chamber music, and online courses in music appreciation.
+Dr. Matthew Haislip joined the faculty of Mississippi State University in 2016.
+As Assistant Professor of Horn, he teaches applied horn lessons, ear training, chamber music, and online courses in music appreciation.
 In addition to these duties, he directs the horn choir, performs in the faculty brass and wind quintets, and performs as principal horn of the Starkville/MSU Symphony.
 He serves the International Horn Society as the Mississippi Area Representative.
 During the summer months, he is an instructor of horn at Blue Lake Fine Arts Camp in Twin Lake, Michigan.
 He is a founding member of Quintasonic Brass, a professional brass quintet comprised of performers and teachers in the Southeastern United States.
 Prior to coming to Mississippi State University, he taught at Washburn University (KS), Calvary University (MO), Hardin-Simmons University (TX), and McMurry University (TX).

 Dr. Haislip has held the positions of Co-Principal Horn, Personnel Manager, and hornist in the resident wind quintet of the Midland-Odessa Symphony (TX), Fourth/Utility Horn of the Missouri Symphony Orchestra, Principal Horn of the Kansas City Civic Orchestra, and Assistant Principal/Utility Horn of the Kentucky Symphony Orchestra.
 As a freelance hornist, he has performed with dozens of professional ensembles, including the Cincinnati Opera, Opera Naples (FL), the Omaha Symphony Orchestra (NE), the Kansas City Jazz Orchestra, the Dubuque Symphony Orchestra (IA), the South Dakota Symphony Orchestra, the Mississippi Symphony Orchestra, the North Mississippi Symphony Orchestra, the Topeka Symphony Orchestra (KS), the Lone Star Wind Orchestra (TX), and the Queen City Brass Quintet (OH), among others.
 He has recorded on the Albany Records, Mark Custom, and the Kansas City Jazz Orchestra labels.